-Our IBUS 244: International Management Practices course provides students the opportunity to experience the management practices and business environments in Cuban organizations.
+Our IBUS 244: International Management Practices course provides students the opportunity to experience the management practices and business environments in South African organizations.

-Students will participate in a half semester long pre-departure class, followed by one week of travel to Miami and Cuba during the first week of January.
-The pre-departure class will be held on Wednesday evenings from 8:10 – 10:40 p.m. on the following dates: November 4, 11, 18, and December 2.
+Students will participate in a half semester long pre-departure class, followed by one week of travel to South Africa during the first week of January.
+The pre-departure class will be held on Wednesday evenings from 8:10 – 10:40 p.m. on the following dates: November 9, 16, 30, and December 7.

 The professor for this course, Heather Elms, is an Associate Professor of International Business.

-The program will begin on the morning of Sunday, January 3 in the program hotel in Miami, Florida.
-Students are expected to arrive in Miami on the evening of Saturday, January 2 (hotel that evening will be provided).
+The program will begin on the Wednesday, January 4 in the program hotel in Johannesburg, South Africa.
+Students are expected to arrive in Johannesburg on Wednesday, January 4.
 Information on airport transfer will be given to students before booking flights.
 Those arriving early will be responsible for arranging their own airport transfer and additional nights in the hotel.
-The program will conclude on the morning of Saturday, January 9.
+The program will conclude on the morning of Saturday, January 14 in Capetown.

-Please note, students will be responsible for reserving and purchasing their own airfare to and from Miami, and may choose to arrive early or stay later for personal travel in the region.
+Please note, students will be responsible for reserving and purchasing their own airfare to and from South Africa, and may choose to arrive early or stay later for personal travel in the region.

-Students are responsible for reserving and purchasing their own airfare to and from Miami.
-Roundtrip airfare between Miami and Havana is included in the cost of the trip and all reservations will be taken care of by the Global Learning Office.
-For flights, students should look to purchase tickets that arrive in Miami on Saturday, January 2 in the evening and depart from Miami on Saturday, January 9 after breakfast.
+Students are responsible for reserving and purchasing their own airfare to and from South Africa.
+Transportation between cities within South Africa is included in the cost of the trip and all reservations will be taken care of by the Global Learning Office.

 Itinerary and Housing